junkbyte/flash-console/doc/ReadMe.txt

    * Not being able to keep selection while scrolling up.
 You may sometimes still have problem selecting while scrolling down
    * After dragging the main panel outside screen, it will snap back to view if you toggle it by entering the password
    * Fixed memory leak from deleted logs
-   * Cc.config.maxRepeats is now int so that you can pass -1
+   * Cc.config.maxRepeats is now int so that you can set -1

 ===2.4===
   * Renamed source package name to com.junkbyte.console - to be less personal